chrthomsen/pygrametl/README.rst

 pygrametl also supports slowly changing dimensions.
 Again, the programmer only has to invoke a single method: :code:`scdim.scdensure(row)`.
 This will perform the needed updates of both type 1 (i.e., overwrites) and type 2 (i.e., adding new versions).

 pygrametl was first made publicly available in 2009.
 Since then, we have made multiple improvements and added new features.
-Version 2.6 was released in December 2018.
+Version 2.7 was released in May 2021.
 Today, pygrametl is used in production systems in different sectors such as healthcare, finance, and transport.

 Installation
 ------------